Skip to main content

 Measure Three (Initial and Advanced)

-Data for the 2021-2022 academic year graduates on the Praxis Subject Assessments is reported below to represent the candidate quality at completion for the initial programs as well as the School Psychology and K12 Administration program.
-98% of graduating students passed the appropriate Praxis test.
-The median test score data was taken from appropriate ETS publications on test scores.
+Data for the 2022-2023 academic year includes the mean scores for all test takers on the Praxis Subject Assessments.
+These scores are reported below to represent the candidate quality at completion for the initial programs as well as the School Psychology and K-12 Administration program.
+We have added all test score reporting, rather than solely graduates, to encompass a measurement of non-completers, as well as students who fail on the first attempt.
+100% of graduating students passed the appropriate Praxis test.
+The median test score data was taken from appropriate ETS publications on test scores from 2022.

 Test